My story

 mielle is my surname.
 Putting it on the label isn't a brand decision, it's a commitment.
 If it's not good enough to wear my name, it doesn't leave the factory.

 I'm not a fashion designer.
-I'm a cook who made a polo because he couldn't find one he liked.
+I'm a chef who made a polo because he couldn't find one he liked.
 And every morning when I walk that beach with Kenji, I'm reminded why the details matter.

 — Joel Mielle, founder